How to Avoid Bot Detection with Selenium

 1. IP Rotation / Proxy

 One of the major ways most bot detectors work is by inspecting IP behaviors.
-Web servers can draw a pattern from an IP address by maintaining a log for every request.Â
+Web servers can draw a pattern from an IP address by maintaining a log for every request.

 They use Web Application Firewalls (WAFs) to track and block IP address activities and blacklist suspicious IPs.
 The repetitive and programmatic request to the server might hurt the IP reputation and result in getting blocked permanently.

-To avoid Selenium bot detection, you can make use of IP rotation or proxies.
-Proxies act as an intermediary between the requester and the server.Â
+To avoid bot detection, you can use IP rotation or proxies with Selenium.
+Proxies act as an intermediary between the requester and the server.

 The responding server interprets the request as coming from the proxy server, not the client's computer.
 As a result, it won't be able to draw a pattern for behavioral analysis.